-Like stock exchange-listed REITs, PNLRs own, operate and/or finance real estate and are subject to the same IRS rules requiring them to distribute all of their taxable income to shareholders so as to not pay taxes at the corporate level.
+Like stock exchange-listed REITs, public non-listed REITs, or PNLRs, own, operate and/or finance real estate and are subject to the same IRS rules.
 In addition, PNLRs are required to make regular SEC disclosures, including quarterly and yearly financial reports.
-All of these PNLR filings are publicly available through the SEC’s EDGAR database.
+All of these PNLR filings are publicly available through the SEC’s EDGAR database

 PNLRs do not offer the same liquidity that stock-exchange listed REITs provide.
 Redemption programs for shares vary by company and are limited.
 Generally a minimum holding period for PNLR investment exists.

 Nareit and its Public Non-Listed REIT Council monitor and comment on regulatory issues that impact the Public Non-Listed REIT space.
 Information on those issues can be found here.